puneesh00/cs-mri-gan/README.md

 ## How to Use
 ### Preparing data
 1. The MICCAI 2013 grand challenge dataset can be downloaded from this [webpage](https://my.vanderbilt.edu/masi/workshops/).
 It is required to fill a google form and register be able to download the data.
-2. Download and save the training and testing data in training-training and training-testing folders, respectively, into the repository folder.
+2. Download and save the training-training and training-testing folders, which contain the training and testing data, respectively, into the repository folder.
 3. Run 'python dataset_load.py' to create the GT dataset.
 4. Run 'python usamp_data.py' to create the undersampled dataset.
 5. The 'masks' folder contains the undersampling masks used in this work.
 The path for the mask can be modified in the aformentioned file, as required.